Koh Tao Diving Tours

 Description

 HTMS Hanhak is another artificial reef wreck near Koh Tao.
-Over time the wreck has become covered in coral and marine growth, creating habitat for many species.
+Again sunk in September 2023 same as HTMS Suphairin the wreck is already becoming covered in coral and marine growth, creating habitat for many species.

 Marine Life